Hogwarts: Houses

 Each year, two fifth-year students from each House are selected as prefects.
 The position grants them certain privileges and the authority to give detentions for infractions.
 The leaders of the student body, the head girl and head boy, are chosen from among the seventh-year students.
 Hogwarts students in their third year or higher are allowed to visit the nearby wizarding village of Hogsmeade.

+Hogwarts Express

+The 5972 Olton Hall steam engine was used as the Hogwarts Express in the Harry Potter films.

+The Hogwarts Express is described as an express train pulled by a steam engine that transports students to and from Hogwarts.
+At the beginning of each school year, the train departs from the fictional Platform 9¾ at London's King's Cross station and delivers students to Hogsmeade Station.
+A functioning full-scale replica of the Hogwarts Express was created for The Wizarding World of Harry Potter themed area at Universal Orlando Resort.
+The train transports visitors from a life-size replica of Hogsmeade Village to a replica of Diagon Alley.

 In film

 Hogwarts is featured in the Harry Potter film adaptations.
 England's Alnwick Castle was used for many scenes depicting exterior parts of the school.
 Shots of the entire school were created by adding a digital spire to images of Durham Cathedral, which also served as a set for the interior of Hogwarts.
 A detailed scale model of Hogwarts was also used during production of the films.

 Cultural impact

 In 2008, the Independent Schools Network Rankings website featured Hogwarts on a list of the best schools in Scotland.
 Frank Tiarks, the managing director of the website, said Hogwarts was included on the list for fun.
-Rowling's fictional school was ranked as the 36th-best school, surpassing Edinburgh's Loretto School.
+It was ranked as the 36th-best school, surpassing Edinburgh's Loretto School.